 Steve is the Tennis Director for 4 Star at Bullis and 4 Star’s Supernational Program.
 He is also the coach of the Bullis School boys high school tennis team.

 Lee got his start playing tennis at Bullis at age 12.
 While attending Sandy Spring Friends School, he played the first doubles position and all singles positions on his varsity tennis team.
-He graduated from the University of Colorado in 2006 with a bachelor’s degree in Economics.
+He graduated from the University of Colorado a bachelor’s degree in Economics.
 At Colorado, he was a member of the club tennis team three out of his four years there.

 Lee’s coaching career also started at Bullis, where in the summer of 2003 he started working as a summer camp counselor.
 After graduating from college, he returned to the area to start coaching full time.
 Lee is a member of the USPTA(P1) and the USTA.